Accessibility of Building and Programs

 If you want your child to participate in the religious education program and feel that they may require special accommodation due to learning disabilities or behavioral issues, please contact the director of religious education in advance so the best possible arrangements can be made.

 We provide pastoral care to all members regardless of ability.
 To build the beloved community, the volunteers on the Care Team receive special training to assist those who may feel unwelcome, patronized, or marginalized because of their disability.
 They may not be able to fully remedy every situation, but they can provide a compassionate ear and a willingness to enlist the help of others.
-If you have a hidden disability that you think is important for someone to know, please contact a member of the care team or the minister to share your information in confidence.
+If you have a hidden disability that you think is important for someone to know, please contact a member of the care team or the assistant minister to share your information in confidence.